moktavizen/material-darker-jdownloader/README.md

 - `laf` folder to `<installation-directory>/cfg`
 - `flatlaf.jar` to `<installation-directory>/libs/laf`

-Choose replace or merge if there are any conflicts.
+Choose replace or merge if there are any conflicts

 ### 3. Restart JDownloader or press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd>